maiste/maiste.fr/static/pages/logging.md

 ## 2024

+## 2024-12-06

+Bring back the profile picture in the [about](/about) page.
+Improve the content of the page by adding more information about employers.
+Add a disclaimer on all the pages about opinions.

 ### 2024-11-24

 Add this logging section.
 It is still hidden for the public as I do not know